Deploy an External Load Balancer with Oracle Cloud Native Environment

 Configure Load Balancer Logging

-1. The final step during the Setup process is the Manage Logging option.
+1. The last step in setting up a load balancer is the Manage logging option.

 public_ip_address